ldeso/hugo-flex/README.md

 {{< contact >}}
 ```

-A custom success page may be given as a parameter:
+A custom success page URL may be given as a parameter:

 ```
 {{< contact "/success/" >}}